 Tactics that work:

-And don’t forget to factor taxes into your emergency fund calculus.
+And don’t forget to factor taxes into your emergency fund math.
 If you’re netting $2,500/month after self-employment taxes, your emergency fund target is based on that number — not gross earnings.
-For more on how to handle taxes as a gig worker, check out: gig worker tax savings.
+For more on handling taxes as a gig worker, check out: gig worker tax savings.

 Start Small, Start Now

-If you take nothing else from this: open a separate high-yield savings account today and move $25 into it.
+If you take one thing from this: open a separate high-yield savings account today and move $25 into it.
 Not $500.
 Not $200.
 Twenty-five dollars.
-The habit of moving money to savings matters more than the amount at the start.
+The habit of moving money to savings matters more than the amount, especially at the start.

 The gig economy doesn’t come with a safety net.
-Nobody is going to build yours for you — but with a percentage-based system, a proper savings account, and a realistic target, you absolutely can build a financial cushion that makes a dead week feel annoying instead of catastrophic.
+Nobody’s going to build yours for you — but with a percentage-based system, a proper savings account, and a realistic target, you can absolutely put together a financial cushion that makes a dead week feel annoying instead of catastrophic.

 That $212 I had last year?
 It’s sitting at just over $4,600 now.
 Not where I want it yet.
 But I slept fine through a slow week last month, and that’s everything.